 Looking down at the radio panel, set the

 RMP 1 to the active ATIS frequency and set the standby frequency to the ground frequency.

 BARO reference on the glareshield.
 We can set the barometer to either

-hPa by turning the grey inner selector behind the knob.
-For this flight ensure that we are set to
+hPa by turning the gray inner selector behind the knob.
+For this flight, ensure that we are set to